WPOW

-WPOW (96.5 FM) – branded Power 96 – is a commercial rhythmic top 40 radio station licensed to Miami, Florida.
-Owned by Audacy, Inc., the station serves Miami-Dade County, the Miami-Fort Lauderdale metropolitan area, and much of surrounding South Florida.
-The WPOW studios are located in Audacy's Miami office on Northeast Second Avenue, while the station transmitter resides in the Miami Gardens neighborhood of Andover.
-Besides a standard analog transmission, WPOW broadcasts over three HD Radio channels, and is available online via Audacy.
+WPOW (96.5 FM) – branded Power 96 – is a commercial classic hip-hop radio station licensed to Miami, Florida.
+Owned by Audacy, Inc., the station serves Miami-Dade County, the Miami metropolitan area, and much of surrounding South Florida.
+WPOW's studios are located in Audacy's Miami office on Northeast Second Avenue, while the station's transmitter is located in the Miami Gardens neighborhood of Andover.

 History

 96.3 FM (1948–1981)

 WGBS-FM (96.3) began broadcasting in 1948 as the FM simulcast partner to WGBS (710 AM).
 It was owned by Storer Broadcasting until the company sold it in 1971 to Bartell Broadcasting.
 Bartell changed the station, then known as WJHR, into WMYQ, an aggressive Top 40/CHR outlet; the station became known as WMJX in October 1975.
 An April 1975 use of fake newscasts to promote a contest and fraudulent billing issues led to the Federal Communications Commission refusing to renew WMJX's license, and the station ceased operations on February 15, 1981.

 A multi-year fight between applicants ensued for the right to build a station on the frequency.
 In 1985, Constance J. Wodlinger moved to buy out all of the competing applicants and win the frequency.